benravago/dgs-java/README.md

 # dgs-java
-Netflix's DGS for mere mortals
+Netflix DGS for mere mortals

 This is a port of Netflix's [DGS Framework](https://github.com/Netflix/dgs-framework) for GraphQL-java from Kotlin to Java.